-Subnational regions within developing countries are often defined by dense central cities surrounded by underdeveloped hinterlands.
-Large cities in many African countries, for example, tend to be highly congested relative to overall levels of infrastructure, industry, and economic opportunity (Lall et al. 2017), while Africa's secondary cities tend to be isolated from world markets (Gollin et al. 2016).
-The Dar es Salaam administrative region, for example, was home to 8% of the Tanzanian population and 53% of manufacturing value-added in 2002 (Storeygard 2016).
-This concentration is in part due to historical legacies.
-Colonial-era investments were highly localized in many developing countries, setting in motion powerful forces of economic agglomeration
+Moreover, subnational regions within developing countries are often defined by dense central cities surrounded by underdeveloped hinterlands.13 Large cities in many African countries, for example, tend to be highly congested relative to overall levels of infrastructure, industry, and economic opportunity (Lall et al. 2017), while Africa's secondary cities tend to be isolated from world markets (Gollin et al. 2016).
+In our setting, high levels of urban congestion in developing economies are a latent force for spatial dispersion as new transportation options become available.